-The CL1B is designed with a 19 cm (diagonal) color/monochrome dual mode TFT LCD panel and using NAND Flash as storage device in the system.
-It supports a 20 WH battery, allowing many hours of operation.
+The CL2 is designed for outdoor use with a 19 cm (diagonal) 4:3 aspect ratio color/monochrome dual mode TFT LCD panel and a dust and moisture resistant keyboard and case.
+For ruggedness and low power, it uses NAND Flash as storage device in the system.
+To allow many hours of operation it supports a 20 WH battery.

-The CL1B is a system/motherboard upgrade to the existing CL1A design.
+The CL2 is a system/motherboard upgrade to the existing CL1C design.
 No changes to the overall industrial design or tooling will be made.
-The touchpad buttons, currently white plastic, will be changed to green to allow easy identification of a CL1B machine in the field.
+The addition of seven raised dots to the hinge cover allows easy differentiation of CL1, CL1B and CL2 machines in the field.